Definition of Standby Letter of Credit

 Financial Standby Letter Of Credit

-Financial Standby Letter of Credit is an irrevocable undertaking by the bank to make payment to the beneficiary if the purchaser fails to meet the obligation.
-The bank pays the guarantee amount in full as all the financial standby letters of credit have 100% conversion factor.
+A Financial Standby Letter of Credit is an irrevocable undertaking by the bank to make a payment to the beneficiary if the purchaser fails to meet the obligation.
+The bank pays the guaranteed amount in full, as all financial standby letters of credit have a 100% conversion factor.

 Performance Standby Letter of Credit

-Performance Standby Letter of Credit is an irrevocable obligation by the bank to pay the beneficiary on the failure of the purchaser to fulfill any contractual obligations.
-Performance Standby Letter of Credit is based on the fulfillment of performance and the bank makes 50% payment to the beneficiary if the purchaser fails to make the payment.
+A Performance Standby Letter of Credit is an irrevocable obligation by the bank to pay the beneficiary upon the failure of the purchaser to fulfill any contractual obligations.
+A Performance Standby Letter of Credit is based on the fulfillment of performance, and the bank makes a 50% payment to the beneficiary if the purchaser fails to make the payment.

 Revolving Letter of Credit

-Revolving Letter of Credit is a special type of Letter of Credit that facilitates long-term business contracts between the exporters and importers.
-The Revolving Letter of Credit involves contracts covering multiple shipments or purchases over a long duration of time.
+A Revolving Letter of Credit is a special type of Letter of Credit that facilitates long-term business contracts between exporters and importers.
+A Revolving Letter of Credit involves contracts covering multiple shipments or purchases over a long duration of time.

-Standby Letter of Credit is the growing need for international transactions.
-The exporter of goods always wants to be assured that his payment would be timely made.
-If for any reason his payment is not made, he must have an alternative source from where he can recover his money.
-Standby Letter of Credit acts as that alternative source.
-It gives confidence to both the parties in International trade.
-In the coming years, the businesses are expected to utilize Standby Letter of Credit at an increasingly higher rate in the coming years.
+A Standby Letter of Credit addresses the growing need for international transactions.
+The exporter of goods always wants to be assured that his payment will be made in a timely manner.
+If his payment is not made for any reason, he must have an alternative source from which to recover his money.
+A Standby Letter of Credit acts as that alternative source.
+It gives confidence to both parties involved in international trade.
+Businesses are expected to utilize a Standby Letter of Credit at an increasingly higher rate in the coming years.